2600hz/make-busy/doc/HOWTO.md

 }
 ```

-class Call (wher we're going to ensure Devices can call each other):
+Class Call (where we're going to ensure Devices can call each other):

 ```PHP
 <?php